-Rent to buy was designed to help tenants in England save for a deposit to buy a home.
-The properties offered in the scheme can be rented at 20% below market rent prices, meaning the 20% you would have spent on rent can be put to good use as deposit savings.
+The properties are normally offered at 20% below market rent prices, meaning the 20% you would have spent on rent can be put to good use as deposit savings.

-The rent to buy scheme in England (outside of London) works in the following way:
+The Rent to Buy scheme in England (outside of London) works in the following way:

 You get first option to buy the home when it becomes available to purchase - usually after two years of renting